MattLdwig/100-days-of-code/r1-log.md

 ### R1D51

 VueJS Course - Follow-up of the animation module.
 A bunch of new stuff to integrate.
 Transitions - animations - CSS classes and JS Hooks ...
 Started a clone of Anki (simplified) made with Vue for training.

+### R1D52

+VueJS Course - Finished the animation module.
+Follow-up of my simplified clone of Anki for review my english vocabulary.